ToniWilliams1/LUXE-BAR/README.md

 Choose your drink, and browse through over 300 recipes.
 If you don't know what drink to choose, we have a "Random Drink Me" button that will select one at random.

-## Key technologies, packages, and gems
+## Key Technologies, Packages, and Gems

 • Front end <br>
 Daisy-UI